AroojArif12143/SILP/BlogPost6/README.md

-# Affect of climate change in different regions around the 🌎
+# Affect of Climate Change in Different Regions Around The 🌎
 ![climate change](picture/banner.jpg)

 Using this tool, you can evaluate long term trends of climate change by automatically extracting more than 60 years of historical (1958-2020) and 30 years of projected (4 degree Celsius warming, 1985-2015) precipitation records for any location in the world.